willake/nextjs-user-service-frontend/README.md

 pnpm dev
 ```

-By default, the dev server is run on `localhost:3000`
+By default, the dev server is run on `localhost:3000`.
+The backend host is defined in `.env` file as `NEXT_PUBLIC_BACKEND_HOST`.
+For production, you will require to create the `.env` file by yourself.

 ## Version Control